Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach: Testing the validity of the PDE ( ) for FTU-plasma in Turbulent Regime

+We conclude this Subsection by mentioning that in Tokamak-plasmas it is possible to keep the temperature profile stable even after the shot.
+However, it is impossible to avoid the diffusion of the species (ions and electrons) towards the edges of the Tokamak, and this is due to various types of {\it drifts} and the {\it toroidal configuration} of the Tokamak (see, for instance, \cite{balescu2}).
 Fig.~(\ref{fig_Temperature}) and Fig.~(\ref{fig_Density}) show the experimental Temperature and density profiles.
-Fig.~(\ref{fig_Density}) illustrates the density profile at the moment of the shot (dashed line) and the evaluated stationary density profile (full line).
-This latter profile has been obtained by imposing two conditions: \begin{itemize} \item{the electron number conservation}; \item{the continuity of the function, and of its derivative, of the composite profiles obtained by joining the solution in the collisional regime (plasma in the core of the plasma) with the turbulent one (plasma close to the edge of the plasma).
+Fig.~(\ref{fig_Density}) illustrates the density profile at the moment of the shot (dashed line) and the evaluated stationary density profile right after the shot (full line).
+This latter profile has been obtained by imposing two conditions: \begin{itemize} \item{the electron number conservation}; \item{the continuity of the function, and of its derivative, of the composite profiles obtained by joining the solution in the collisional regime (plasma in the core of the Tokamak) with the turbulent one (plasma close to the edge of the Tokamak).
 The red dotted line corresponds to the intermediate region (see Fig. ~ \ref{fig_BC2}).} \end{itemize}

 Fig.~\ref{fig_Turb_comp} shows the comparison between the theoretical predictions and the experimental data for FTU-plasma.
 The dashed line is the experimental profile.
-The black full line are the solutions of Eq.~(\ref{TPT15}) for FTU-plasma in collisional regime (lower part of the curve) and in turbulent regime (top of the curve).
+The black full line are the solutions of Eq.~(\ref{TPT15}) for FTU-plasma in the collisional regime (the lower part of the curve) and in the turbulent regime (the top of the curve).
 The profile in the turbulent region has been obtained by assuming that the transport coefficients are isotropic in the space of the thermodynamic forces.
 The dashed red line corresponds to the intermediate region.
-This figure also shows the neoclassical (Onsager) prediction and the non-linear collisional theory (black dotted lines).
+This figure also shows the neoclassical (Onsager) prediction and the non-linear collisional profile obtained by our model (the black dotted lines).

 $\bullet$ {\bf Physical origin of the turbulence}

 The following question arises spontaneously: {\it "Can a fluid (or plasma) subject only to sufficiently high temperature and pressure gradients reach a turbulent regime?
 In this case, what physical mechanism brings the system into this regime}?"